tuil-emt/pybinsim/README.rst

 #####

 ZMQ accepts the same commands as OSC.
 The only difference is that the command and parameters are encapsulated in a list.
+To switch between OSC and ZMQ change the appropriate entries in the config file.

 Reference